Rudolf Virchow: Death

 Virchow broke his thigh bone on 4 January 1902, jumping off a running streetcar while exiting the electric tramway.
 Although he anticipated full recovery, the fractured femur never healed, and restricted his physical activity.
-His health gradually deteriorated and he died of heart failure after eight months, on 5 September 1902, in Berlin.
+His health gradually deteriorated and he died of heart failure after eight months, on 5 September 1902, in Berlin, a month before his 81st birthday.
 A state funeral was held on 9 September in the Assembly Room of the Magistracy in the Berlin Town Hall, which was decorated with laurels, palms and flowers.
 He was buried in the Alter St.-Matthäus-Kirchhof in Schöneberg, Berlin.
 His tomb was shared by his wife on 21 February 1913.

-Collections and Foundations
+Collections and foundations

 Rudolf Virchow was also a collector.
 Several museums in Berlin emerged from Virchow's collections: the Märkisches Museum, the Museum of Prehistory and Early History, the Ethnological Museum and the Museum of Medical History.
 In addition, Virchow's collection of anatomical specimens from numerous European and non-European populations, which still exists today, deserves special mention.
 The collection is owned by the Berlin Society for Anthropology and Prehistory.

 The collection hit the international headlines in 2020 when the two journalists Markus Grill and David Bruser, in cooperation with the archivist Nils Seethaler, succeeded in identifying four skulls of indigenous Canadians that were thought to be lost and which came into Virchow's possession through the mediation of the Canadian doctor William Osler in the late 19th century.